opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 Scale and Performance Impact
 ----------------------------
-Same scaling limitation as [6].
-Impact on scaling inside datacenter essentially grow with the number of VM connected to subnet associated with the L3VPN.
+The number of entries will be duplicated, compared with [6].
+This is the cost in order to keep some VPNs private, and others kind of public.
+Another impact is the double lookup that may result, when emitting a packet.
-Another impact may be the fact that the whole fib should be parsed to fallback the no destination ip match rule in local DPN to enter the L3VPN flow.
+This is due to the fact that the whole fib should be parsed to fallback to the next VPN, in order to make an other search, so that the packet can enter in the L3VPN flow.

 Targeted Release
 -----------------